opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/nulls-nans-infinities.rst.txt

 Constructing Sessions with Null, NaN, and infinite values
 ---------------------------------------------------------

-By default, Tumult Analytics will allows you to use DataFrames that contain null values, NaNs, or infinite values.
+By default, Tumult Analytics allows you to use DataFrames that contain null values, NaNs, or infinite values.
 Just pass in a DataFrame that contains those values: